a rare Buddhist dance~Itozaki of Etizen coast

 Hi, I bought a warm Chinese bun outside.

-Light food are sold at inexpensive prices.
+Light food are sold at cheap prices outside.

 We see a man holding a sakaki tree.
 Since ancient times, sakaki has been famous as a tree in which God dwells.
 It is said that if you are struck with it, you will be free from disease.
 By all means, everyone.